smeade/programming-elixir-book-notes/chapter15:MultipleProcesses/README.md

 * `receive` messages back

 Elixir processes are:
-* _not_ operating system processes
+* not operating system processes
-* are fast and lightweight via Erlang process support
+* fast and lightweight via Erlang process support
 * normally created in the hundreds, thousands or hundreds of thousands.

 ### A Simple process